 In 1908, the Queensland Parliament passed the Technical Instruction Act, and Brisbane Technical College became the Central Technical College.

-Central Technical College became a key institution for apprenticeship training, and vocational training for both men and women.
-Courses offered included mathematics, literature, healthcare, and industrial electronics.
+Central Technical College became a key institution for apprenticeship and vocational training for both men and women, with courses such as mathematics, literature, healthcare, and industrial electronics.

 After World War II, the college expanded to a site in South Brisbane.
 By the early 1960s, Central Technical College had more than 13,000 students and had further expanded its courses.